Rapidfacture/mongoose-multi/readme.md

 In this version we simple terminate the process after 10 seconds disconnect and restart it automatic with pm2.
 This might be changed in the future, when there is a better and reliable workaround.
 Check if this is for your process.

+## Development
+Install the dev tools with

+> npm install

+Then you can runs some test cases and eslint with:

+> npm test

 ## ToDo